• Target level of study

 Target audience

-Prerequisites for access to M1: Students with 180 ECTS (bachelor's degree or equivalent) in initial training, continuing education, apprenticeship training or professional training
+Prerequisites for admission to M1: Students with 180 ECTS credits (bachelor's degree or equivalent) in initial training, continuing education, apprenticeship training, or vocational training.

-Prerequisites for access to M2: Students with at least 240 ECTS (master 1 or equivalent, or graduates with a 5-year degree in reconversion)
+Prerequisites for admission to M2: Students with at least 240 ECTS credits (Master 1 or equivalent, or graduates with five years of higher education seeking a career change)

-(See the course descriptions for more information on the subject matter)
+(See course descriptions for more information on subject-specific teaching.)

 Read more